-Most significantly, the result of the summer's Freedom Schools is seen in the continuation of the Freedom-Schools into the fall, winter, spring, summer plans of the Mississippi Project. directors -6.

-Some project/ , who had been in Mississippi since 1961 doing the slow sometimes depressing always dangerous serious tiring work of voter registration, first thought of the Freedom Schools as a frill, detrimental to the basic effort.
+Most significantly, the result of the summer's Freedom Schools is seen in the continuation of the Freedom Schools into the fall, winter, spring, summer plans of the Mississippi Project.
+Some project directors, who had been in Mississippi since 1961 during the slow, sometimes depressing, always dangerous, serious, tiring work of voter registration, first thought of the Freedom Schools as a frill, detrimental to the basic effort.
 At best, they were a front for the real activity.
-But Freedom Schools were not just. as the same project directors came to concede, a place where kids could be inducted into the Movement, a convenient source of canvassers.
-They were something else, and in realizing this the dubious project directors were themselves trnasformed by the Freedom Schools.
-They were, instead of anything superficial, and will go on to be, the experience -- not the place -- in which people, because we needed them, emerged as discussion leaders, as teachors, as organizers, as speakers, as friends, as people.
-I know that this is so because in leaving the Freedom School in Indiancla, the county seat of Sunflower County where the Movement had been resisted for three years, and where, when we came in, the people did not know how to cross arm over arm to sing "We Shall Overcome," I learned for the first time in my life that with kids you love to disconnect is to suffer.
-So the teachers wore transformed, too.
+But Freedom Schools were not just, as the same project directors came to concede, a place where kids could be inducted into the Movement, a convenient source of canvassers.
+They were something else, and in realizing this the dubious project directors were themselves transformed by the Freedom Schools.
+They were, instead of anything superficial, and will go on to be, the experience-not the place-in which people, because we needed them, emerged as discussion leaders, as teachers, as organizers, as speakers, as friends, as people.
+I know this is so because in leaving the Freedom School in Indianola, the county seat of Sunflower County where the Movement had been resisted for three years, and where, when we came in, the people did not know how to cross arm over arm to sing "We Shall Overcome," I learned for the first time in my life that with kids you love to disconnect is to suffer.
+So the teachers were transformed, too.

 The transformation of Mississippi is possible because the transformation of people has begun.
 And if it can happen in Mississippi, it can happen all over the South.
-The original hope of the Freedom School plan was that there would be about 1000 students in the state coming to the informal discussion groups and other sessions.
-It turned out that by the end of the summer the number was closer to 3000, and that the original age expectation of 16-17-18 year olds had to be revised to include pro-school children and all the way up to 70 year old people, all anxious to learn about how to be Free.
+The original hope of the Freedom School plan was that there would be about 1,000 students in the state coming to the informal discussion groups and other sessions.
+It turned out that by the end of the summer the number was closer to 3,000, and that the original age expectation of 16-17-18-year-olds had to be revised to include preschool children and all the way up to 70-year-old people, all anxious to learn about how to be Free.
 The subjects ranged from the originally anticipated Negro History, Mississippi Now, and black-white relations to include typing, foreign languages, and other forms of tutoring.
-In fact, these aspects of the program were so successful that the continuation of the Freedom Schools into the regular academic year will involve a full-scale program of tutorials and independent study as well as exploration in greater intensity of the problems raised in the summer sessions, and longer range work with art, music, and drama.
+In fact, these aspects of the program were so successful that the continuation of the Freedom Schools into the regular academic year will involve a full-scale program of tutorials and independent study as well as exploration in greater intensity of the problems raised in the summer sessions, and longer-range work with art, music, and drama.